 Headlines are the most important part of any ad.
 An effective headline will capture someone’s attention and influence them to click.
 The easiest way to capture attention with a headline is to promise to solve a big problem.
 Granted, your landing page copy will need to make good on that promise if you want conversions.

-Your visitors will be heavily influenced by whatever they are exposed to right before arriving on your landing page.
+Your landing page visitors/website visitors will be heavily influenced by whatever they are exposed to right before arriving on your landing page.
 In other words, your PPC ads aren’t just a way to get clicks – they’re actually the beginning of the process of persuasion.

 You can use your PPC ads to create a state of mind that will make visitors more perceptive to your marketing messages on your landing page.